Super satisfying Paleo donuts are the right way to start your day eating grain-free. The perfect breakfast or after school snack!

 1 3/4 cups (196 g) finely-ground blanched almond flour

 2 tablespoons (12 g) coconut flour

 3/4 teaspoon baking soda

 1/2 teaspoon kosher salt

 If using an electric miniature donut maker, warm the donut maker according to the manufacturer’s directions.
-Otherwise, preheat your oven to 325°F, grease a mini donut plan and set it aside.
+Otherwise, preheat your oven to 300°F, grease a donut pan (full-sized or miniature) and set it aside.

 Place all of the ingredients in the order listed in a blender and blend until smooth (alternatively, you can whisk the ingredients together by hand, but the batter will not be as smooth).
 The batter will not be pourable, but will be very soft and easily scooped.